calvyntwh/ml-playground/README.md

 - **Update dependencies:** Edit `requirements.txt` and rebuild the Docker image as needed.
 - **For new packages:** Install them in `requirements.txt` for reproducibility.
 - **For Apple Silicon:** This setup is optimized for ARM64, but works on Intel Macs too.
+- **Note:** TensorFlow and some other ML libraries do not yet support Python 3.13.
+This environment uses Python 3.12 for maximum compatibility.

 ---